KevinPayravi/indie-wiki-buddy/README.md

 When visiting a wiki on a large corporate wiki farm such as Fandom, Indie Wiki Buddy will notify and/or automatically redirect you if a quality, independent alternative is available.
 You can customize your experience per-wiki.

-In addition, search results in Google, Bing, DuckDuckGo, and Brave Search can also be filtered, replacing non-independent wikis with text inviting you to visit the independent counterpart.
+In addition, search results in Google, Bing, DuckDuckGo, Brave Search, Ecosia, and StartPage can also be filtered, replacing non-independent wikis with text inviting you to visit the independent counterpart.

 Indie Wiki Buddy also supports [BreezeWiki](https://breezewiki.com/), a service that renders Fandom wikis without ads or bloat.
 This helps give you a more enjoyable reading experience on Fandom when an independent wiki isn't available.